scottbez1/splitflap/README.md

 ## Getting Started ##

 ### 3D Design ###
-The main design file is `spliatflap.scad`
+The main design file is `splitflap.scad`

 You'll need a recent version of OpenSCAD (at least 2015-03), which needs to be installed through the PPA:
 `sudo add-apt-repository ppa:openscad/releases`